Brand Photography Pricing in South Florida: What Businesses Should Expect

 A complete brand library typically covers: founder portraits, team shots, environment and space photography, product or service close-ups, lifestyle moments, and details.
 The full shot list we walk in with is documented in our South Florida brand photography shot list.

-This is the tier that fits most established Fort Lauderdale and South Florida businesses doing serious brand photography.
-The output is a 6–12 month asset library — enough to refresh the entire web presence, fuel a content calendar, support ad creative, and update Google profile content monthly.
-The economics work because the per-asset cost drops sharply once production overhead is amortized across a full day.
+This is the scope that fits established Fort Lauderdale and South Florida businesses doing a serious brand refresh, opening a new location, launching a campaign, or rebuilding the site around real visuals.
+The economics work because the per-asset cost drops once production overhead is planned across a larger library.

-This tier is appropriate for: hospitality groups launching a new property, fashion or beauty brands building a season campaign, established service businesses doing a complete rebrand, or businesses producing imagery for paid ad campaigns at scale.
-For most single-location service businesses, this is overkill — and the next tier down delivers everything they actually need.
+This scope is appropriate for hospitality groups launching a new property, fashion or beauty brands building a seasonal campaign, established service businesses doing a complete rebrand, or businesses producing imagery for paid ad campaigns at scale.
+For most single-location service businesses, a focused shoot or expanded library is enough.

 What drives the price within a tier

 - Talent and styling.
-If your shoot needs models, stylists, hair/makeup, or food stylists, those are real line items ($500–$2,000+ depending on scope).
+If your shoot needs models, stylists, hair/makeup, or food stylists, those are real line items and should be shown separately.

 - Retouching depth.
 Standard color correction is included; advanced retouching (skin, product cleanup, composite work) is per-image or hourly.